breuhan/dotfiles/README.md

 ## About

 All my personal configuration files for various unix tools.
-Only my vim configuration is stored in a separate repository called [dotvim][].

 ## Getting started